omniscoder/Helix/README.md

 - Compare frameshift candidates against known gene models to flag likely sequencing errors.
 - Pair the ORF scanner with the GC skew plot to compare predicted origins and coding regions.
 - Use the CSV/plot outputs from `examples/kmer_counter.py` to highlight SNP hotspots and share charts with the community.
-- Customize `notebooks/triage_dashboard.ipynb` with your own sequences and publish the visuals for lab updates.
+- Customize `notebooks/triage_dashboard.ipynb` with your own sequences and publish the visuals for project updates (digital reports only).
 - Hook `cyclospectrum.py` into a simple leaderboard scorer and visualize the mass differences.
 - Swap the activation function in `ann.py`, log loss curves, and document what changes.
 - Build a notebook that fetches a PDB entry, prints its sequence via `protein.py`, and sketches the secondary structure counts.